 I’m kind of a late adopter and I never really paid much attention to these websites until a few months ago, when I noticed Deal Page, a page that aggregates all the deals for a given city.
 I found it was a pretty smart idea because there are simply too many group coupon websites on the market, and each of them requires you to log in to see the deal of the day.
 Deal Page bypasses all that: a quick glance at the page will show you all the relevant deals for your city.

 I bookmarked the page and started checking it once in a while.
-Most offers seemed to be pretty good deals, offering hefty discounts on spa packages, meals in trendy restaurants or yoga/pilate classes.
-Within the past 6 months, I bought two deals on two different websites, one for a pedicure/manicure and one for a spa package.
+Most offers seemed to be pretty good deals, offering hefty discounts on spa packages, meals in trendy restaurants or yoga/Pilates classes.
+In the past 6 months, I bought two deals on two different websites, one for a pedicure/manicure and one for a spa package.

-First obvious observation: these deals do save you money but chances are you will spend more than you intended to.
-Group coupons encourage people to buy “treats”, that is non-essential services such beauty services or restaurant vouchers.
+First “Captain Obvious” point—these deals do save you money but chances are you will spend more than you intended to.
+Group coupons encourage people to buy “treats,” that is non-essential services such beauty services or restaurant vouchers.
 Chances are you didn’t really need karate classes but you bought a package because it seems like a sweet deal.
 If you are looking for deals to make ends meet at the end of the month, don’t bother.
 Or check out these 11 Ways to Resist Wasting Your Money on Groupon and Other Deal Sites.

 So, all’s for the best, in the best of all possible worlds?
 Not according to some disgruntled businesses and customers who experienced group coupon nightmares.